SEND Information Report

 - Discussing with parents to review the current situation and discuss the next steps needed to support their child to make progress.

-4. Hassocks Infant School arrangements for assessing and reviewing the progress of children with speical educational needs and/or disabilities
+4. Hassocks Infant School arrangements for assessing and reviewing the progress of children with special educational needs and/or disabilities

 How will both you and I know how my child is doing?

-There are a variety of ways a parent or carer can find out about a child’s progress.
+There are a variety of ways a parent or carer can find out about their child’s progress.

 - Parents may contact the school to request information on how their child is getting on.

-- Parent Consultation Evenings offer parents the opportunity to meet with the class teacher to discuss pupil progress.
+- Parent Consultation Evenings offer parents the opportunity to meet with the class teacher to discuss pupil progress (Autumn and Spring term).

-- If concerns are raised, parents may be contacted by the school to discuss progress in more detail.
+- If concerns are raised, parents/carers may be contacted by the school to discuss progress in more detail.

 - Information regarding any interventions put in place for a pupil will be shared with parents.

-- Individual Learning Plans will be shared with parents and reviewed at least termly.
+- Individual Support Plans (Section 1 and Section 2) will be shared with parents/carers and reviewed at least termly.

-- Speech and Language Goal Sheets, from the Speech and Language Team will be shared with parents, initiated by the Speech and Language therapist.
+- Speech and Language Goal Sheets, from the Speech and Language Team will be shared with parents/carers, initiated by the Speech and Language therapist.

 How will you help me to support my child’s learning?